Jinnie Jeon, Ph.D.

 LEADERSHIP + ENGAGEMENT

-Dr. Heesu Jeon demonstrates leadership through her role as Director of Training for Adler University’s MCP-AT program, where she oversees clinical practicum partnerships and supervises student development.
-She serves on the Editorial Review Board for the *Canadian Art Therapy Association Journal* and on Adler’s Research Ethics Board.
-Her community engagement includes facilitating inclusive art therapy initiatives for older adults in complex care, as well as advancing access to mental health care by fostering equity, creativity, and professional development in diverse communities.
+Dr. Heesu Jeon demonstrates leadership through her role as Director of Training for the Master of Counselling Psychology: Art Therapy (MCP-AT) program at Adler University’s Vancouver Campus, where she oversees clinical practicum partnerships and supervises student development.
+She also leads the Open Studio initiative in collaboration with faculty, where practicum students facilitate a creative space fostering connection, inclusion, and belonging among campus staff, students, and faculty.
+Dr. Jeon serves on the Editorial Review Board for the *Canadian Art Therapy Association Journal* and Adler’s Research Ethics Board.
+Her community engagement includes facilitating inclusive art therapy initiatives for older adults in complex care and supporting access to mental health services through creative and collaborative practices.

 CURRENT RESEARCH + OPPORTUNITIES

-Dr. Heesu Jeon’s research centers on art therapy for older adults, particularly with dementia, integrating trauma-informed approaches and the Expressive Therapies Continuum (ETC).
-Current projects include a correlative review on neuroanatomy and creativity, and a comprehensive study on ETC-based interventions in long-term care.
-As an educator and clinical supervisor, Dr. Jeon welcomes student collaboration research assistance, clinical art-based inquiry, and participation in community-engaged projects that promote dignity, resilience, and well-being in aging populations.
+Dr. Heesu Jeon’s research centers on emotional, cognitive, and creative enhancement in older adults through art therapy, grounded in the Expressive Therapies Continuum (ETC) framework.
+Her current work explores how creative engagement may influence neural circuitry in Alzheimer’s disease, in collaboration with interdisciplinary researchers and clinical partners.
+Dr. Jeon is also engaged in a correlative review of neuroanatomy and creativity, and in a study of ETC-based interventions in long-term care.
+She welcomes student collaboration through research assistance, clinical art-based inquiry, and community-engaged projects that promote dignity, resilience, and well-being in aging populations.